 Not to be confused with the appalling Ramsay Street

 Since the construction of the Jubilee Line Extension and the release of the Holland Park 2000 ruleset, there is now a fifth magenta station in the game: North Greenwich.
-Following heated discussions, the weightings and spin coefficients of the other stations were altered to fit it in.
+Following heated discussions, weighting and Spin coefficients of the other stations were altered to fit this in.
 Many people, however, still prefer to play under the traditional pre-2000 rules with just the four stations.